 A: This will require an identifying source of groundwater and enhancing their recharging and replenishing mechanism, including through the creation of artificial recharge mechanism.
 For example, the Delhi government today announced a pilot project for conservation of water in the Yamuna floodplains and creating a mega-reservoir between Palla and Wazirabad.

-Q. How do you propose to sustain groundwater and replenish it?
-Do we need regulatory intervention as well including some sort of pricing mechanism?
 But the foremost thing is regulation of groundwater use.
 And the regulation doesn't only mean pricing.
 It can be a small part of it, but the regulation is required essentially at the resource level, basically at the aquifer level.

 And this has to happen in a decentralised manner.